mist-devel/mist-binaries/cores/neogeo/README.md

 ## Limitations
 The original Neo Geo system has big RAM/ROM memories, which don't fit into the BRAM of the MiST's FPGA.
-A new SDRAM controller was written, which can read two 32 bit words simultaneously in just 8 cycles using bank interleaving, and running at 96MHz.
+A new SDRAM controller was written, which can read one 64 bit and one 32 bit word simultaneously in just 12 cycles using bank interleaving, and running at 120MHz.
+Later on, it was replaced by a 96MHz variant reading two 32 bit words in 8 cycles.
 Both 32MiB and 64MiB equipped MiSTs are supported, the later obviously can load more games.

 The limitation of ROM sizes for both variants:

 **32 MiB** - supports  ~6 MiB PROMS and 24 MiB CROM+VROMs (in any size combination)

-**64 MiB** - supports ~14 MiB PROMS and 48 MiB CROM+VROMs (in any size combinaion.
+**64 MiB** - supports ~14 MiB PROMS and 48 MiB CROM+VROMs (in any size combination.
 Note: PROM size is not a real limitiation in this case.)

 ## Usage

-Internal ROMs (System ROM, SFIX, LO ROM and SM1 ROM) can be created from MAME's neogeo.zip with the help of the MRA files.
+Internal ROMs (System ROM, SFIX, LO ROM and SM1 ROM) can be created from MAME's neogeo.zip with the help of the [MRA files](https://github.com/mist-devel/mist-board/wiki/CoreDocArcade#mra-and-arc-files).

 TerraOnion .NEO file format was choosen as the supported cart format, as it conveniently merges all the various ROMs in one file.
 The following utilities can be used to create such files: